Despite the fact that millions of people a year travel by air note

 - Allegiant Air: Headquarted in Las Vegas with hubs there and in Orlando-Sanford, Phoenix-Mesa, and an assortment of other vacation destinations.
 One of the more consistently profitable airlines in recent years, having found a niche providing low-cost service to vacation markets from smaller, underserved cities that would otherwise only have regional flights from the legacies to their nearest hub.
 Current fleet includes the McDonnell Douglas MD82/83/87/88 and Boeing 757-200.
 Over the past few years they started to get more competition from AirTran starting similar routes from their Orlando hub, but with the merger with Southwest they are now looking at backing away from most of them ceding the niche to Allegiant.

-- Frontier Airlines: Owned by Indianapolis-based regional Republic Airways, they maintain their primary hub in Denver.
+- Frontier Airlines: Based in Denver.
 Bought out of bankruptcy by Republic who also purchased the failing Milwaukee-based Midwest Airlines and merged the two in 2010, however recent cutbacks have seen the Milwaukee hub completely dismantled and the airline has pretty much shrunk back to its pre-merger state.
 Current fleet includes the Airbus A318/319/320 and Embraer E170/190 with orders for the A320NEO and Bombardier CSeries.
-While well liked by passengers for their high service standardsnote and fun animal-theme tails, stiff competition from both Southwest and United in Denver (and previously AirTran in MKE) have made it difficult to stay afloat and Republic is currently planning on spinning Frontier back off into their own company in 2013 during which they have begun moving towards more of a ULCC model, albeit one that simply unbundles amenities from the fare and doesn't go out of its way to treat customers like dirt in the way Spirit or Ryanair do.
+While well liked by passengers for their high service standardsnote and fun animal-theme tails, stiff competition from both Southwest and United in Denver (and previously AirTran in MKE) have made it difficult to stay afloat.
+Spun back off into their own company in 2013 during which they have begun moving towards more of a ULCC model, albeit one that simply unbundles amenities from the fare and doesn't go out of its way to treat customers like dirt in the way Spirit or Ryanair do.
 Also followed Allegiant's lead in cherrypicking routes from Florida as well as small focus city operations in Trenton, Wilmington, and Harrisburg, cities that are small markets on their own but close enough to New York and Philadelphia to draw traffic.

 - Hawaiian Airlines: The largest airline in, you guessed it, Hawaii.
 Like Alaska, could be considered a legacy if not for their singular hub in Honolulu although really they're sort of a category unto themselves.
 Operates both shorthaul flights within the islands and longhaul flights to and from the mainland as well as points in Asia, Australia, and the South Pacific.
 Their fleet consists of Boeing 717s for intra-island flights along with Boeing 767s and Airbus A330s for long-haul.
 A350s will be added in the future to allow longer range routes as will A321NEOs to offer nonstop service to more cities on the west coast.